-Before you undergo an MTL, Dr. Pautler will ask you to do the following:
+Before you undergo an LBL, Dr. Pautler will ask you to do the following:

 - 1. Modify your diet: About 3 days before your surgery, eat high protein nutritious foods.
 Please avoid lots of raw vegetables, cabbage, and other foods that bloat.
 Prunes are a good source of fiber that will help alleviate constipation without bloating. - 2.
 STOP SMOKING: If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
-It is important for you to stop smoking at least four weeks before and six weeks after your planned surgery.
+In many cases, she will prescribe a smoking cessation medication called Zyban, which is not always covered by insurance drug plans.
+It is important for you to try as hard as you can to stop smoking at least four weeks before and six weeks after your planned surgery.
 Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it the most: surgical wounds.
 Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
 Nicotine-containing chewing gums and patches are harmful as cigarettes, so please try not to use them.
-If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you. - 3.
-Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
-It is available over-the-counter and is helpful to take two weeks before and two weeks after your surgery.
+If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you.